Table of Contents

 Update your Purchase sheet when a particular product reaches near Reorder point and is needed to be restocked.
 At his moment, a new purchase order is placed.
 This could be done biweekly or more, depending on the business.

-Uses of Excel Spreadsheets
+Uses of Excel Spreadsheet

-You’ll find below-mentioned formulas with its applications in the Excel inventory template with formulas preloaded and interlinking all the data!
+You’ll find below-mentioned formulas with its applications in the Excel inventory sheet template with formulas preloaded and interlinking all the data!

 Interlink the information